SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 Warning: if document's identation is done with tabs instead of spaces it may not show accurate symbol span data.
 Requires [debug features](#witcherscript-idedebugenabledebugfeatures) to be enabled.

+### `witcherscript-ide.debug.showScriptCst`
+*"Show script CST"*
+Shows the Concrete Syntax Tree  of the currently focused on script as it is uderstood by the language server.
+Warning: if document's identation is done with tabs instead of spaces it may not show accurate symbol span data.
+Requires [debug features](#witcherscript-idedebugenabledebugfeatures) to be enabled.

 ### `witcherscript-ide.debug.contentGraphDot`
 *"Show content graph"*
 Shows the graph in Graphviz .dot format representing the overall content dependency graph of the workspace.